Baby, Come Back (The Equals song): Release and chart performance

 Banton's version of "Baby Come Back" was released on 19 September 1994.
 It entered the UK Singles Chart at number 16, reaching number one during its fifth week on the chart, where it stayed for four weeks.
 It was the fourth-biggest-selling single of 1994 in the UK.
 In New Zealand, the song entered the chart on 30 October 1994 at number three, then rose to number two the following week, before beginning a four-week reign at number one from 13 November to 4 December 1994.
 In Australia, the single was released on 31 October 1994 and peaked at number 11 in January 1995.
 According to Virgin Records, about 750,000 copies were sold as of March 1995.

 Music video

 The accompanying music video for "Baby Come Back" was directed by Duncan Smith and produced by Julian Caidan for Telegram Productions.
 It was released on 19 September 1994 and is a pastiche of a 1960's music show featuring the brothers Robin and Ali Campbell from UB40 backing Pato Banton.
+The video was a Box Top on British music television channel The Box in November 1994.
+Later same month, it was B-listed on Germany's VIVA and received active rotation on MTV Europe.